dhutapratama/docs/broadcasting.md

 <a name="authorizing-channels"></a>
 ## Authorizing Channels

 Private channels require you to authorize that the currently authenticated user can actually listen on the channel.
-This is accomplished by making an HTTP request to your Laravel application with the channel name and allowing your application to determine if the user can listen on that channel.
-When using [Laravel Echo](#client-side-installation), the HTTP request to authorize subscriptions to private channels will be made automatically; however, you do need to define the proper routes to respond to these requests.
+This is accomplished by making an HTTP request to your Lets application with the channel name and allowing your application to determine if the user can listen on that channel.
+When using [Lets Echo](#client-side-installation), the HTTP request to authorize subscriptions to private channels will be made automatically; however, you do need to define the proper routes to respond to these requests.

 <a name="defining-authorization-routes"></a>
 ### Defining Authorization Routes

-Thankfully, Laravel makes it easy to define the routes to respond to channel authorization requests.
-In the `App\Providers\BroadcastServiceProvider` included with your Laravel application, you will see a call to the `Broadcast::routes` method.
+Thankfully, Lets makes it easy to define the routes to respond to channel authorization requests.
+In the `App\Providers\BroadcastServiceProvider` included with your Lets application, you will see a call to the `Broadcast::routes` method.
 This method will register the `/broadcasting/auth` route to handle authorization requests:

     Broadcast::routes();